Involutive Brauer groups and Poincar\'e rings: Introduction

-Assume that $2 \in \mathbb{G}_m(X)$.
+Assume that $2 \in \mathcal{O}_X^\times$.
 In the cases where either $\lambda := \sigma|_{Z(\mathcal{A})} $ is the identity or $ \lambda $ is the canonical morphism $ \mathcal{O}_X \to \overline{\lambda}_*\mathcal{O}_X $ associated to a $ C_2 $-Galois action $ \overline{\lambda}: X \xrightarrow{\sim} X $, Parimala-Srinivas introduced an \emph{involutive Brauer group} consisting of Morita equivalence classes of Azumaya algebras with involution \cite{Parimala_Srinivas}.
 Such Azumaya algebras with involution are classified by \'etale cohomology with nonabelian coefficients, and the involutive Brauer group sits in a long exact sequence involving the norm map.
 Fr\"ohlich-Wall and Wall have constructed extensions of the involutive Brauer group \cite{MR1803361}.\footnote{We thank Ben Williams for bringing this to our attention.} First and Williams laid the groundwork for extending the involutive Brauer group under fewer restrictions on $\lambda$ in \cite{azumaya_involution}.
 However, by \cite{first2025counterexamplesinvolutionsazumayaalgebras}, the group scheme whose torsors classify isomorphism classes of Azumaya algebras with $\lambda$-involution will be subtle (also see discussion on \cite[p.531]{azumaya_involution}).
+For example, as pointed out to us by Uriya First, this group scheme will not always be reductive.

 This work extends the theory of involutive Brauer groups to more general involutions, albeit using a different approach than that suggested by \cite[530]{azumaya_involution}.
 Let $\mathrm{Sch}^{C_2-\textrm{aff}, \mathrm{qcqs}}$ be the category of pairs $(X,\lambda)$ where $X$ is a quasicompact quasiseparated scheme and $\lambda: X \xrightarrow{\sim} X$ is a $C_2$-action on $X$ such that all orbits lie in affine open subschemes.